allcommerceai/devopsenv/lightningout.md

 Some auth methods to make sure they can run.

+Some important elements of lightning out:

-Connected App
+1. Connected App

-SSL
+2. SSL

-Aura App
+3. Aura App